We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 This list is not exhaustive and other purposes may be or become relevant.

-The lawful ground for processing personal data through the use of the CCTV system is the Company’s legitimate interest, in order to provide safety and security at our restaurants and for the above purposes.
+The lawful ground for processing personal data through the use of the CCTV system is the Company’s legitimate interest, in order to provide safety and security at our Restaurants and Offices and for the above purposes.

 4.1.
-The Company has installed as many CCTV cameras in its Restaurants as are necessary to achieve the purpose of this Policy laid out in Paragraph 3 above
+The Company has installed as many CCTV cameras in its Restaurants and Offices as are necessary to achieve the purpose of this Policy laid out in Paragraph 3 above.

 4.2.
-For the purpose of this Policy, CCTV cameras have visibility within the kitchen area of the Restaurants, within the lobby and cash registers area, as well as other indoor premises if necessary for achieving the purpose of this Policy.
+For the purpose of this Policy, CCTV cameras have visibility within the kitchen area of the Restaurants, within the lobby and cash registers area, in the managers’ room (office area), in and outside of Play Places and crew room as well as other indoor premises if necessary for achieving the purpose of this Policy.
 CCTV cameras may also have visibility of the outside premises of the restaurants.
+CCTV cameras also have visibility in the reception areas at our Offices as well as all corridors and common areas, external terraces and the internal yard.

 4.4.
 Surveillance will not be used to record sound, and images are monitored only by authorised personnel.

 4.5.
-In the event that the Company opens a new Restaurant, the CCTV system installed in such a restaurant shall be in line with this Policy.
+In the event that the Company opens a new Restaurant or Offices, the CCTV system installed in such premises shall be in line with this Policy.

 5. PROTECTION OF PERSONAL DATA